 My lab has used fMRI as our primary tool since 1999.
 For the past few years, we have been experimenting with another tool - functional near infrared spectroscopy (fNIRS), which is essential to making social neuroscience more social. fNIRS involves wearing a lightweight cap from which LED lights are directed into the brain (see photo).
 The LED light emerges from the brain in predictable patterns and the way in which active brain tissue absorbs light allows us to reconstruct fMRI type images of the activity in the cortical surface.

 While fNIRS has certain drawbacks compared to fMRI (diminished spatial resolution and no subcortical coverage), for social neuroscience specifically it has great advantages.
 Because its lightweight, fNIRS is extremely portable and flexible in its usage.
-To this end, every summer graduate students from my lab travel to the Middle East where we set up a mobile neuroscience laboratory and run cross-cultural experiments.
+To this end, my lab has traveled to various countries around the world (Middle East, Asia), where we have set up mobile neuroscience laboratories and run cross-cultural experiments.

 Default mode network: The social functions of the brain at rest